VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

   choice = vw.predict(test_example)
   print(j, choice)
 ```

-The CB assigns every instance to action 3 as it should per the cost structure of the train data; you can play with the cost structure to see that the CB updates its predictions accordingly.
+>**Note:** The contextual bandit assigns every instance to the third action as it should per the cost structure of the train data.
+You can save and load the model you train from a file.

-The model you just trained can be saved and loaded from a file.
-The `-i` argument means input regressor, telling vw to load a model from that file instead of starting from scratch.
+Finally, experiment with the cost structure to see that the contextual bandit updates its predictions accordingly.

 ```python
 vw.save('cb.model')
 del vw